Freedom of religion in Russia: Registration

 Following the 1997 Law's registration deadline of December 31, 2001, the Ministry of Justice began to legally dissolve approximately 2,000 organizations that had not re-registered, sometimes over the complaints of groups who claimed that they were still active.
 Complaints of involuntary dissolution have decreased as this wave of dissolutions has passed, and only a few remain to be contested in court.

 Due to legal restrictions, poor administrative procedures on the part of some local authorities or disputes between religious organizations, an unknown number of groups have been unable to register.
 Some religious groups registered as social organizations because they were unable to do so as religious organizations.

 In June 2007, a St. Petersburg Court suspended and ordered The Scientology Centre in St. Petersburg to close.
 The centre had refused to allow government officials to sit in on confidential "auditing" sessions and did not hand over confidential documents from these sessions when requested.
 Government authorities claimed to have a right to these inspections and documents under the new NGO law.
 The Centre continued to operate at the end of the period covered by this report.

 The Unification Church was contesting the refusal of officials to re-register three local organizations.
 The Unification Church alleged that its registration process had been complicated by the requirements imposed by a broad range of government agencies, including the fire safety office, tax inspectors, and epidemiological inspectors.
 The Church also reported that federal authorities investigated its compliance with visa rules, and scrutinized missionaries' activities and property holdings.

-Local authorities continued an investigation of the Jehovah's Witnesses Administrative Center—their national headquarters in St. Petersburg—in what the Jehovah's Witnesses described as a search for an excuse to shut down their operations.
-The authorities indicated to the Jehovah's Witnesses that any irregularity they found would be used as grounds to close the center.
-On February 16, 2007, the center wrote to the Prosecutor General's Office expressing concern over the investigations, which had continued for more than 2 years.
+Local authorities continued an investigation of the Jehovah's Witnesses Administrative Centre—their national headquarters in St. Petersburg—in what the Jehovah's Witnesses described as a search for an excuse to shut down their operations.
+The authorities indicated to the Jehovah's Witnesses that any irregularity they found would be used as grounds to close the centre.
+On February 16, 2007, the centre wrote to the Prosecutor General's Office expressing concern over the investigations, which had continued for more than 2 years.
 The St. Petersburg Prosecutor's Office, the Prosecutor General's Office, and the Office of the Human Rights Ombudsman of the Russian Federation sent replies stating that the investigators had not exceeded their authority and had not violated the law.

-As of December 2006, the Federal Registration Service had registered 407 Jehovah's Witnesses local organizations in 72 regions, but problems with registration continued in some areas, notably Moscow, where the Moscow Golovinskiy Intermunicipal District Court and the Moscow City Court (of appeal) have banned them since 2004.
+As of December 2006, the Federal Registration Service had registered 407 Jehovah's Witnesses local organizations in 72 regions, but problems with registration continued in some areas, notably Moscow, where the Moscow Golovinskiy Inter-municipal District Court and the Moscow City Court (of appeal) have banned them since 2004.
 The Moscow community appealed the ban to the European Court of Human Rights (ECHR).